 Living at Oak Hill has fulfilled a dream I've carried inside me for so many years while I followed my military-then-pastor husband from one end of the world to another: to put down roots in the country and stay put.

-My passion is to encourage your dreams and your homesteading plans with my stories of a simple, self-reliant, God-dependent life.
+My passion is to encourage your dreams and your homesteading plans with how-to's, tutorials, and stories of a simple, God-dependent life.

 or follow me on social media using these buttons: